Republic of Karelia: World War II

-After the beginning of the Great Patriotic war, mass rallies were held on the territory of the republic, at which the inhabitants of Karelia declared their readiness to stand up for the defense of the Soviet Union.
-Workers of the Onega Tractor Plant wrote “We will work only in such a way as to fully meet the needs of our Red Army.
+After the beginning of World War II, mass rallies were held on the territory of the republic, at which the inhabitants of Karelia declared their readiness to stand up for the defense of the Soviet Union.
+Workers of the Onega Tractor Plant wrote "We will work only in such a way as to fully meet the needs of our Red Army.
 We will double, triple our forces and crush, destroy the German fascists".

 On 24 June 1941, after the German army crossed Zapadnaya Dvina, Finnish president Risto Ryti announced declaration of war on the Soviet Union.
 The Finnish army crossed the Soviet border on 1 July.

-Soon after the evacuation of border regions began, On July 3, a republican evacuation commission was created.
+Soon after the evacuation of border regions began, On 3 July, a republican evacuation commission was created.
 At its first meeting, it was decided to evacuate children under 14 out of Petrozavodsk.
 The same decision also refers to the evacuation of 150 families of leading party and Soviet workers in Karelia.
 Those residents who could work had to remain in the harvest and defense work.

 By September the Finnish army already reached Petrozavodsk and captured Olonets.
 Petrozavodsk offensive began on 20 September.
 To protect the city, the 7th Army under the command of General K.A.
 Meretskov was directly subordinated to the Headquarters of the Supreme Commander.

-On September 30, the position of the defenders of the city deteriorated sharply.
+On 30 September, the position of the defenders of the city deteriorated sharply.
 The Finnish army managed to break through Soviet defenses and cut the highway to Kondopoga in the area of the Sulazhgorsky brick factory.
 In the south Finns came close to the city outskirts.
-On October 1, due to the threat of encirclement, an order was received from the command to withdraw the main units defending the city.
+On 1 October, due to the threat of encirclement, an order was received from the command to withdraw the main units defending the city.